Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Discussion

 \section{Discussion}

-\subsection{Institutional impact: Guidelines in practice}
+\subsection{Institutional impact: Guidelines in Practice}

-The guidelines presented in this work were developed in collaboration with a large pharmaceutical company.
-The interviews conducted as part of this work have highlighted not only that multi-disciplinary communication remains a substantial barrier to communication, but also that the effectiveness of collaboration is often over estimated.
+The guidelines presented in this work were developed in collaboration with a large pharmaceutical organization.
+The conducted interviews have highlighted not only that multi-disciplinary communication remains a substantial barrier to communication, but also that the effectiveness of collaboration is often overestimated.
 Additionally, we found that familiarity with advanced visualization techniques varies widely across users and groups, even if they are part of the same organization.
-This finding has highlighted the benefits gained by slowing the pace of model performance discussions by not just providing time and opportunity for SMEs to ask questions, but by encouraging them to do so.
+This finding has highlighted the benefits gained by providing additional context to presentations, and slowing the pace of discussions by not just providing time and opportunities for SMEs to ask questions, but by encouraging them to do so.

 Our industry partner has already begun to adopt these guidelines in order to address and mitigate the challenges presented in this work.
-The teams that are changing their reporting strategies are high-performing, multi-disciplinary groups that make regular use of machine learning models to address domain science questions.
+These teams are high-performing, multi-disciplinary groups that make regular use of ML models to address domain science questions.
 Although all collaborators have responded positively to these new guidelines, it is not possible to implement the entire suite of recommendations simultaneously.
-After in-depth discussions with SMEs, new visualizations will be introduced slowly to allow users the chance to become fluent in one visualization type at a time.
+After in-depth discussions with SMEs, new visualizations will be introduced slowly to allow fluency in one visualization type at a time.

 It should be noted that introducing interactivity must be done with care.
-An initial attempt at providing interactive visualization techniques to the SMEs was initially met with difficulty: the SMEs needed to first adapt to new visualization methods, new interaction techniques, and new data being presented.
+An initial attempt at providing interactive visualization techniques to the SMEs required multiple steps: the SMEs needed to first adapt to new visualization methods, new interaction techniques, and new data.
 Only after providing an interactive system that better matched their fluency with visualization techniques was the system adopted and used by the SMEs.
 Overall, implementation of these guidelines has resulted in a noticeable change in group dynamics: SMEs are more engaged, asking more questions, and are more positive about the collaboration.